The Stone Circle, Silbury Hill, West Kennet Long Barrow, The Avenue, and Tumuli

 West Kennet Long Barrow

-The West Kennet Long Barrow is a burial mound of about 50 individuals, dating from around 3,600 BC.
+The West Kennet Long Barrow is a burial mound for about 50 individuals, dating from around 3,600 BC.

 It is classified by archaeologists as a chambered long barrow or Neolithic tomb structure.
 It has two pairs of opposing transept chambers and a single terminal chamber, all used for burial.

 It's about 104 meters long by 23 meters at its widest.
 The four people at the left of this picture are standing on top of it looking toward Silbury Hill.
-The entrance is at one end, between the megaliths at the right.
+The entrance is at one end, between some megaliths.